Advice worker

 Salaries vary depending on employing organisation, but can roughly fall somewhere between €35,000 and €50,000.

-Specific degree subjects required
+Specific degrees required

 Open to non-graduates and graduates of any discipline.